- Advanced Summer Registration

 - Withdrawal from Courses

-Continuing students in good academic standing will be invited to register EARLY for all Summer 2018 sessions Beginning on March 5, 2018.
-The WebAdvisor online listing of SUMMER COURSES is now available to students for planning purposes.
+Continuing students in good academic standing will be invited to register EARLY for all Summer sessions.
+Colleague Self-Service, Student Planning is available to students for planning purposes by early February.

 Students will be able to self-register using the Monmouth University Portal, myMU, provided that they have met with their advisor(s) and obtained permission to self-register.
 If students have not yet obtained advisor approval, they will need to register in-person at the Registrar’s Office.